 Visions provide glimpses into future events that have the possibility of emerging so long as we keep breathing life into them.

-Visions are gifts from the divine that run through each of us.
+Visions are gifts from the divine that runs through each of us.
 They inspire and guide us.
 They remind us we are more than people getting through a checklist for the day.
 They nudge us into the lives we are meant to be living.
 They hold us up in darker moments when we are rattled by old patterns and aren’t sure if anybody is paying attention.
-They keep us going, because there is no where else to go except forward and up.
+They keep us going because there is nowhere else to go except forward and up.
 Well, okay, there is the option to spiral backward and down, though that is not a direction I look.
 Forward and up it is.

 Fortunately, things don’t need to get that dire!
-Meditation is available to bring clarity and to support us in not allowing mind to defeat vision.
-With eyes open we see so many reasons to get confused and to waver.
-With eyes closed we are able to see clearly, and that clarity brings focus to how we move with eyes open.
+Meditation is available to bring clarity and to support us in not allowing the mind to defeat vision.
+With eyes open, we see so many reasons to get confused and to waver.
+With eyes closed, we are able to see clearly, and that clarity brings focus to how we move with eyes open.

 I wish I could say I don’t get confused or waver.
 But…I do.
 I get spectacularly confused.
 What I also do is maintain my Sattva Yoga practice.
 Every day, without exception.
 I ask myself what I would do if I were not afraid, and head more boldly in that direction.
 My trust in the practice is stronger than anything that shows up in the mind.
 Through my practice, my mind settles and vision becomes the only star I see.